 It might have been just a few kids on BMX bikes, but the pacing of this chase was just as good as any of the entries on the list.
 Not only that, the soundtrack is now iconic.
 How many chases end with actual flying?!

 Get down.
 BOOM!
-And so begins one of the finest chases in film history.
-Yes, you can clearly the stunt-people - but that doesn't matter.
-It's still one of the best chases and action sequences of the last thirty years.
+And so begins one of the finest chases in movie history.
+Yes, you can clearly see the stunt-people throughout this - but that doesn't matter.
+It's still one of the best chases and action sequences of the last three decades.